Alex-42-AI/HuffmanCoding/README.md

 3) Generating the binary codes for each letter inder the tree's leaves (left is 0 and right is 1);
 4) Replacing each consequitive letter in the original message with its binary code.

+The `encode` function accepts a text and returns a sequence of bits for it via a Hufman tree of this text.

+The `decode` function works the other way around - it takes a Hufman tree and a sequence of bits and returns the original message based on the input.

 # Code instructions

 In the `main` function information is read from the three input files.